Clinton County Cental Dispatch dispatches all Police, Fire, and EMS in our County. We dispatch for 8 fire departments,

 • NEVER call 911 and hang up

 • NEVER call 911 to ask for information.
-Always dial the administrative telephone number located in your local telephone book when you need to ask a question.
+Always dial the administrative telephone number located in your local

 • NEVER call 911 just to see if it works